talbotcpp/sequence/README.md

 #### FIXED

 Throws `std::bad_alloc` if `new_capacity > capacity()`.
 Otherwise if
-the container in a default-constructed state, pre-allocates the fixed capacity size.
+the sequence has no capacity, pre-allocates the fixed capacity size.
 Otherwise has no effect.

 #### VARIABLE